dalnk/chat-webui/README.md

 # chat-webui
 focusing on the LLaMA model but hopefully expanding to other models soon.
-Thank you to geohot for making tinygrad
+Thank you to @geohot for making tinygrad